goodyduru/goodyduru.github.io/_posts/2022-06-08-BitTorrent.md

     begin = 49152 => 0000C000 ( 4 bytes )
     block = ADB40212.....
 (16384 bytes)

-    The hex values are concatenated together
+    The hex values concatenated together
     message = 00000009070000000D0000C000ADB40212.....
 ```
 The **index** is the index of the piece that contains the block.
-The **begin** is the offset in bytes that the requested block is located within the piece.
-In the example, the block starts from the 49152th byte.
-The **block** is the block data itself, the pseudocode shows the truncated form.
+The **begin** value is the offset in bytes where the requested block is located within the piece.
+In the example, the block starts from the 49152nd byte.
+The **block** is the block data itself, which the example shows in truncated form.
 The block data in the example above is 16KiB in size.

-When all the blocks of a piece has been downloaded and merged, a hash of the piece should be checked against the piece hash contained within the **pieces** element of the info dictionary of the torrent metafile.
-If the hash does not match, the piece should be discarded and its blocks should be requested for again.
+When all the blocks of a piece have been downloaded and merged, a hash of the piece should be checked against the piece hash contained within the **pieces** element of the info dictionary of the torrent metafile.
+If the hash does not match, the piece should be discarded and its blocks should be requested again.

 ##### Cancel/Port message
-The _cancel_ message is mainly sent if the peer executes the [End Game](https://wiki.theory.org/index.php/BitTorrentSpecification#End_Game) algorithm.
+A peer sends the _cancel_ message type if it executes the [End Game](https://wiki.theory.org/index.php/BitTorrentSpecification#End_Game) algorithm.
 The message is sent as a form of politeness and to save bandwidth.
-I didn't implement the algorithm so there's no need for my client to send the  _cancel_ message.
+I didn't implement the algorithm, so there's no need for my client to send the _cancel_ message.

-The structure of the message is the same as that of the _request_ message.
+The structure of the message is similar to that of the _request_ message.

 ```
     length = 13 => 0000000D (4 bytes)